tek/sqlpharmacy/README.rst

 Examples from real life
 -----------------------
-- Everblog_ is a personal blogging platform taking advantage of evernote, it chooses quick_orm as its ORM framework.
+- Everblog_ is a personal blogging platform taking advantage of evernote, it chooses sqlpharmacy as its ORM framework.
 Refer to `everblog's database model file`_ for more detail.

 .. _Everblog: https://github.com/tylerlong/everblog
 .. _`everblog's database model file`: https://github.com/tylerlong/everblog/blob/master/everblog/models.py

-If you know any other successful stories about quick_orm, do tell me and I will list them above.
+If you know any other successful stories about sqlpharmacy, do tell me and I will list them above.

 |

-Where to learn more about quick_orm?
+Where to learn more about sqlpharmacy?
 ------------------------------------
-As said above, quick_orm is built upon SQLAlchemy. quick_orm never tries to hide SQLAlchemy's flexibility and power.
-Everything availiable in SQLAlchemy is still available in quick_orm.
+As said above, sqlpharmacy is built upon SQLAlchemy. sqlpharmacy never tries to hide SQLAlchemy's flexibility and power.
+Everything availiable in SQLAlchemy is still available in sqlpharmacy.

 So please read the documents of SQLAlchemy, you would learn much more there than you could here.

-Read quick_orm's source code, try to improve it.
+Read sqlpharmacy's source code, try to improve it.

 |

 You wanna involve?
 ------------------
-quick_orm is released under BSD lisence.
+sqlpharmacy is released under BSD lisence.

-The source code is hosted on github: https://github.com/tylerlong/quick_orm
+The source code is hosted on github: https://github.com/tylerlong/sqlpharmacy

 |

 Acknowledgements
 ----------------
-quick_orm is built upon SQLAlchemy - the famous Python SQL Toolkit and Object Relational Mapper.
+sqlpharmacy is built upon SQLAlchemy - the famous Python SQL Toolkit and Object Relational Mapper.
 All of the glory belongs to the SQLAlchemy development team and the SQLAlchemy community!
-My contribution to quick_orm becomes trivial compared with theirs( to SQLAlchemy).
+My contribution to sqlpharmacy becomes trivial compared with theirs( to SQLAlchemy).

 |